SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 * The grid will support features such as pagination or sorting

 They must be specified in the Acceptance Criteria if required for the story to be considered complete.

-**I think we should only include criteria that we’ve agreed and committed to deliver as part of the PBI.
-Each AC must be definitive, so we know for certain whether we have met it or not.

 ![Figure: A User Story with Acceptance Criteria](acceptance-criteria.jpg)